cisco/mindmeld/docs/source/blueprints/video_discovery.rst

 	    responder.reply(goodbyes)

 By contrast, the handler logic for the ``show_content`` dialogue state is more substantial, because it contains the core business logic for our application.
-In this dialogue state handler, we use the :doc:`Question Answerer <../userguide/kb>` and external API calls to process the transaction.
+In this dialogue state handler, we use the :doc:`Question Answerer <../userguide/kb>` to process the transaction.

 We can illustrate this with the general implementation of the ``show_content`` handler: